gdzierzon/SqlStatementBuilder/README.md

 ### Prerequisites

-This solution was built using Visual Studio 2017 (any edition will work).
+This solution was built using Visual Studio 2017.

-The test project uses MSTest and Specificity for MSTest.
-The Specificity package will download from NuGet when the project is compiled.
+The test project uses MSTest with FluidAssertions.
+The FluidAssertions dependencies will be downloaded from NuGet when the project is compiled.

 ### Using the SqlStatementBuilder